I do hope you are all faring as best you can in our changed and very unusual circumstances.

 With no online grocery slots available it has been essential to put this service in place, and our amazing volunteers have more than risen to the challenge!

-We now have people London who are shopping locally and delivering groceries to our service users.
+We now have people all across London who are shopping locally and delivering groceries to our service users.
 It is moving and inspiring and just brilliant that so many people have signed up to do this so quickly.
 Our first volunteer delivery was made on the 20th March, and at the time of writing we are fast approaching our 100th delivery of this kind.
 A fantastic achievement in just 3 weeks.

 All I can say is thank you, thank you, thank you, and thank you again!